NeoLegends/dom-flip/README.md

 </dom-flip>
 ```

 Although we wish it did, this element will not work with `<iron-list>` due to the virtualization.
+Maybe this can be fixed in the future.

+## License
+MIT